broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 **Read trimming**

-Read trimming removes Illumina adaptor sequences.
+Read trimming removes Illumina adapter sequences.
 This is set to match the read trimming performed by CellRanger4 and is specified using the parameter `--clipAdapterType CellRanger4` and  `--outFilterScoreMin 30`.

 **Alignment**

 STAR maps barcoded reads to the genome primary assembly reference (see the Quickstart table above for version information).
-This reference is generated using the [BuildIndices workflow](https://github.com/broadinstitute/warp/tree/develop/pipelines/skylab/build_indices/BuildIndices.wdl).
-The strandedness for alignment is specified with the `--soloStrand` parameter, which is set to unstranded by default.
+The example references for Optimus were generated using the [BuildIndices workflow](https://github.com/broadinstitute/warp/tree/develop/pipelines/skylab/build_indices/BuildIndices.wdl).
+The strandedness for alignment is specified in STAR with the `--soloStrand` parameter, which is set to unstranded by default.

 **Gene annotation**

-Prior to gene counting, STARsolo adds gene annotations which will vary depending on the counting_mode ("sc_rna" or "sn_rna") specified in the workflow.
+Prior to gene counting, STARsolo adds gene annotations which will vary depending on the counting_mode ("sc_rna" or "sn_rna") specified in the Optimus workflow.
 With sc_rna, STARsolo runs with the “Gene” COUNTING_MODE, whereas with sn_rna, it runs the “GeneFull” COUNTING_MODE.

 Genes that overlap an alignment are stored with the GX BAM tag; for sc_rna mode, this will include the gene that corresponds to an exon or UTR, whereas for sn_rna mode, this will include the gene corresponding to an exon, UTR, and intron.